Skip to main content

 Verna's Dream by Pepe Gaka

-Moving forward, don’t miss a photo op with the nearly-hidden Lauray’s Angel Wings by John Payne at 402 Central Ave.
+Moving forward, don’t miss a photo op with the crystalized wings on Lauray's the Diamond Center (Lauray’s Angel Wings) by John Payne at 402 Central Avenue and Mountain Street.

 Quapaw Mural by Pepe Gaka

-Next, we’ll see the 728 Central Avenue Mural.
-Cross the street, and head down Bridge Street.
-Cross the road again, and arrive at the Playing Cards mural at 204 Malvern Ave.
+Next, we’ll visit the Playing Cards mural at 204 Malvern Avenue.
 Created by artists Chris Arnold and Jeff Garrison, the image is a “whimsical look back” at the nostalgic players who once came to Hot Springs to play baseball.
-The diverse historical figures represented by their own baseball cards include Babe Ruth, Tell Ott, "Smoky" Joe Wood, Jackie Robinson, and Walter Johnson.
+The diverse historical figures represented by their own baseball cards include Babe Ruth, Mel Ott, "Smoky" Joe Wood, Jackie Robinson, and Walter Johnson.

 Playing Cards by Chris Arnold and Jeff Garrison